 Behram being a director of the Company and a minority shareholder of the Company and Xerxes being the majority shareholder of the Company, director of the Company and the promoter of the Company;

-The Company was in need of money for business purposes and the Company and the Promoter approached Behram requesting for an unsecured loan (for a short duration) of INR 25,00,000 (Indian Rupees Twenty Lakh Only).
-Behram in good faith and towards the best interest of the Company agreed to provide an unsecured loan of INR 25,00,000 (Indian Rupees Twenty Lakh Only) to the Company ("Loan") in accordance with the Loan Agreement dated September 29, 2017 between Behram and the Company (“Loan Agreement”) with the Promoter being the authorised signatory of the Company to such Loan Agreement;
+The Company was in need of money for business purposes.
+Behram in good faith and towards the best interest of the Company agreed to provide an unsecured loan (for a short duration) of INR 25,00,000 (Indian Rupees Twenty Lakh Only) to the Company ("Loan") in accordance with the Loan Agreement dated September 29, 2017 between Behram and the Company (“Loan Agreement”);

 The Loan was disbursed to the Company in November, 2017 to the tune of INR 14,50,000 and subsequently in December, 2017 to the tune of INR 10,50,000 amounting to a total of INR 25,00,000 by Behram in good faith and in Company's best interest;

 Behram had a right to receive the repayment of the entire Loan at once, along with interest, as per the terms of the Loan Agreement when the Company earns profit.
-The Company defaulted in repaying the entire Loan amount, along with interest, to Behram even after earning profit in the month of December 2017, and had repaid only INR 1,75,000 till June 15, 2018;
+The Company failed to repay the Loan amount in terms of the Loan Agreement and had repaid only INR 1,75,000 till June 15, 2018;

 Behram sent a legal notice dated June 15, 2018 to the Company ("Legal Notice") in respect of the pending amount of Loan to the tune of INR 23,25,000 (“Pending Loan Amount”).
-Pursuant to the receipt of the Legal Notice, the Promoter requested Behram for discussions to amicably resolve the matter pertaining to the Legal Notice.
-Behram in good faith and in the best interest of the Company held discussions with the Promoter in this regard;
+Further to the Legal Notice, the Promoter requested Behram for discussions to amicably resolve the matter and Behram, in good faith and in the best interest of the Company, agreed;

 During the course of the abovementioned meeting, the Promoter and the Company acknowledged the Loan as being an existing debt in the Company's books of accounts and the Pending Loan Amount which the Company owes to Behram;